Twins vs. Royals Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Gallo has 12 hits with three doubles, a triple, seven home runs, eight walks and 14 RBI.
+- Buxton has put up 23 hits with five doubles, a triple, six home runs and 10 walks.
+He has driven in 14 runs.

-- Gallo will look for his sixth straight game with a hit in this contest.
-During his last five outings he is batting .333 with two doubles, a triple, two home runs, two walks and three RBI.
+- Buxton will look for his fifth straight game with a hit in this contest.
+During his last five outings he is batting .263 with two doubles, three home runs, two walks and seven RBI.

 |Opponent